How Post Assembly Works

 Turn ideas into posts in your own voice

 Most AI tools analyze your "tone" and generate text that approximates it.
 Post Assembly works differently: it drafts from your original idea using a voice profile built from your actual published posts.
-You see the draft, edit it, and decide when it's ready.
+You see the draft, edit it, and decide when it's ready — in the app or through your AI agent.
 Every post you publish makes the next draft more accurate.

 Step 3 — Publish